Time for a new Mini-Heap!

 - Poster advertising an Africana philosophy course defaced with racial slur at Midwestern State University (Texas) — the course will be taught by Nathan Jun, who praised the university administration’s quick condemnation of the vandalism

-Mini-Heap posts appear when 7 or so new items accumulate in the Heap of Links, the ever-growing collection of items from around the web that may be of interest to philosophers.
+Mini-Heap posts appear when about 10 new items accumulate in the Heap of Links, the ever-growing collection of items from around the web that may be of interest to philosophers.